 Take the insert out of the shoe and stand on it.
 The size and shape should match the size and shape of your foot.
-Your toes shouldn’t spill over the front or sides, if this is the case the shoe is not a going to be a good fit.
+Your toes shouldn’t spill over the front or sides.
+If this is the case then the shoe is not going to be a good fit.

-Length - you will need an assistant/friend.
+You will need an assistant or friend for this.
 You need to be standing upright with your weight evenly distributed between both feet and relax.
 Your trusty assistant can then check the length.
-One thumbs width of room should be available from the end of your toe to the end of the trainer.
+One thumb's width of room should be available from the end of your toe to the end of the trainer.
 This will allow for movement and mild expansion as you run.

-Check the snug fit.
 Lacing is important so make sure they are laced securely.
-Wiggle your toes and check there is little to no pressure on the pinky toe and wiggle room around the big toe.
-Slightly looser than the snugness of a watch strap.
+Wiggle your toes and check there is little to no pressure on the pinky toe and also wiggle room around the big toe - slightly looser than the snugness of a watch strap.